 The goods and services to which this section applies and the supplies which are to be excepted from its application are contained in articles 4 to 9 of section 55A of the Act.
 These goods and services are the same as those in the Construction Industry Scheme.
 If you’re in the industry, you’ll be familiar with these.
 Transactions between connected parties are excepted.

 Let’s look at an example to see how this will work….

 Bob the builder invoices his customer Dizzy Limited, a building company, £10,000 for construction services.
 Currently, Bob the builder will add £2,000 VAT to his invoice.
 Under these new reverse charge rules Bob the builder will not add VAT to his invoice, rather Dizzy Limited will include this £2,000 in Box 1 of its next VAT return.
 Dizzy Limited also includes the purchase in Box 4 and reclaims the £2,000.
 In this way, the two entries cancel each other out from a cash payment perspective in the same return, and there is no risk that Bob the builder will abscond with the VAT.

-The draft legislation, which is open for consultation until 20 July 2018, comes into effect on 1 October 2019.
-So, if you’re in the building or construction industry and need help understanding when you should apply the reverse charge and which types of supply it affects, please me at email@example.com.
+The draft legislation, which closed for consultation on 20 July 2018, comes into effect on 1 October 2019.
+So, if you’re in the building or construction industry and need help understanding when you should apply the reverse charge and which types of supply it affects, please me at firstname.lastname@example.org.

 Article by Andrew Coney

 Partner and Property Sector Expert